Karala, Delhi: Local

 The village deity is Dada Mandu.
 There is a big temple associated with the deity, and is worshiped by not only people of Karala but also by the people from nearby villages and colonies.
 A big annual feast is organised in his name which is embraced by people across the district.

 There is also a big pond adjacent to the temple.
 Nearing this temple is another beautiful and huge temple of Radha-Krishna, which is also a place of attraction and worship for the locals.
 There are places of worship for different religions as well, there is a Church, there are Mosques, Gurudwaras, and many more.
 The village also has a big stadium with a football playground.
 Karala has its own football club that is KFC (Karala Football Club).
 The song 'Jo Bhi Main' from the Bollywood movie "Rockstar" has been shot in this stadium on 14 December 2010.
 There is also a park named as Shaheed Bhagat Singh Park, which is situated in the middle of the village called Bazar Panna, where all the trade union meetings held.
 On the educational institution front, Karala has a Primary Government School, Girls' Senior Secondary Government School, that arranges afternoon shift for boys as well, and many Private Schools.
 Karala has its own post office but the S.O. office is in Kanjhawala.
 Karala has its own water tank attached to the Delhi Jal Board old office.
 Karala has its own Sanskrit Paathshala, situated in Rama Vihar near the very famous Balaji Temple, one of the oldest Sanskrit schools since the English time.
 There are hospitals, hotels, eat-outs, banks, ATMs and many more services that are of importance in daily life, are easily accessible here.

 School

-Karala SKV- This well known school offers education for Karala Children.
-Facilities are good that are provided by the Delhi Government.
+Karala SKVis a well known school that offers education for Karala children.
+Facilities are provided by the Delhi Government.

 Administration

-The SDM office and the police station is in Kanjhawala.
+The SDM office and the police station are in Kanjhawala.
 All the judicial activities come under SDM Kanjhawala, New Delhi.
 All the law and order situations fall under the area of Kanjhawala police station.
 The MCD councilor seat no. 35 comes under Karala administration.
 Karala village is in Mundka Assembly Constituency (08).